SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

 Changes:
  - Reimu overall damage output is decreased
  - Reimu skill requires more meter to use and range for erasing bullets is decreased
- - Reimu Ex bullet speed and acceleration is decreased and higher levels have reduced bullet size
+ - Reimu Ex bullet speed/acceleration is decreased and higher levels have reduced bullet size
  - Reimu spell card bullet speed and acceleration is decreased
  - Sanae unfocused/focus shot and C1 damage output increased
  - Sanae Ex attack covers more of screen at higher levels